Ultra-Processed from Halloween to Thanksgiving – by Deborah Levine

 Scientists note that once you gain weight, your body works against you to keep it there.
 Only about 25% are successful in keeping the weight off long term according to Jennifer Kuk, associate professor at York University’s School of Kinesiology and Health.
 That’s tough for the 70 % of adults who are already overweight or obese.
 But, it can, and will, get worse.

-The Robert Woods Foundation reports that most 2-year-olds today will develop obesity by age thirty-five.
+The Robert Woods Foundation reported that most 2-year-olds today will develop obesity by age thirty-five.
 That’s not surprising considering that preschoolers are reported to see almost three fast food ads on average every day, children aged 6-11 years viewed even more and teens saw almost five ads per day.
-Less than 1 percent of all kids’ meal combinations met recommended nutrition standards in this report and now, the Trump administration has eased the rules on school lunches claiming that more nutritious meals are yukky.
+Less than 1 percent of all kids’ meal combinations met recommended nutrition standards in their report.
+The Trump administration has eased the rules on school lunches claiming that more nutritious meals are yukky.
+What will happen now?

 Some folks say that I’m mean to write this so close to holiday celebrations.
 But in my mind, it’s a kindness.
 Let that go through your mind, too, as you’re targeted by processed food purveyors.
 Turn off the fast food ads on TV.
 Shop for healthy food.
 Boycott fast food restaurants.
 Enjoy home cooking.
+Especially here in the South with ten states have the highest rates of type 2 diabetes in the USA.
 Invite a politician to share the meal and chat about real food and real people.
 Now that’s yummy!

 (based on an opinion column originally published in The Chattanooga Times Free Press)